aydynx/cio-auth-js/README.md

 ## usage
 `npm i -s cio-auth`

-if u want non authenticated users to be able to access your tools, add false as the first argument to the login function
+if u want non premium users to be able to use your tools, add false as the first argument to the login function
 ### cjs
 ```js
 const cioAuth = require('cio-auth');